adamsilver/fdpb/checkout.md

 We don't ask for payment first.
 We ask for that last.
 When we type an address, we ask for it in a sensible order for people to understand etc. Makes things more human and conversational.

-## Do we really need to ask for it?

-In A Registration Form, we talked about the need to explain to the user why they should complete the form, why should they register.
-Depending on the form and the field we should also be explaining why we are asking for that information specifically.
+## Delivery option

+- Only if you have delivery options obviously
+- Radios
+- Default radio
+- no validation as there is a default

+## Delivery address

-For example Kidly delivery address, asking for mobile phone, in order to send them notifications.
-We should tell the user why we are asking for their mobile phone.
+- explaining to the user why we ask for their mobile number?
+To send notificaitons.
 And if there is no good reason to ask for it, that should drive our design to realise that we shouldn't ask for it, period.

-## Guest checkout

-This might seem slightly off topic for a book dedicated to the design of forms, but this comes under the *must I ask it for it* rule.
-300 million dollar button.

-## Valid from date

-This isn't really needed.
-Ask Oyvind.
-Steven.

-## Size of the fields
+- size of fields and affordance

-> Baymard institute usability study found that if a field is too long or too short, users start to wonder if they correctly understood the label.
-This was especially true for fields with uncommon data or a technical label like CVV (card verification code).

-Address the address in this.
+- address lookup enhancement (expensive but v useful)
+- why put mobile on this screen tho-weird?

 http://baymard.com/blog/form-field-usability-matching-user-expectations